-- At least eight plus (8+) years of experience in the integration of M&E into field programming is required, experience conducting such programming in Malawi or regionally in East and Southern Africa is strongly preferred;
+- Seven (7) years of experience designing and implementing SBC interventions required, experience conducting such programming in Southern Africa is strongly preferred;

-- Master’s Degree in economics, statistics, nutrition, applied sociology, or a related field is required, a PhD is preferred;
+- Bachelor’s degree in relevant technical areas, such as international development, communications, public health, or a related field is required, a Master’s degree is preferred;

 - Knowledge of agricultural, livelihood, and/or food security programming is preferred;

-- Strong English ability is required, understanding of local languages is highly desirable.
+- Strong oral and written English skills required, knowledge of local languages preferred.

 We are an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or protected veteran status.
 CNFA takes affirmative action in support of its policy to advance in employment individuals who are minorities, women, protected veterans, and individuals with disabilities.